FREE Shipping on orders over $899

 ¿Cómo saber si es gripe o resfriado?

-Do you have congestion, body aches, or fever and don't know if it's the flu or a cold?
+Do you have congestion, body aches, or fever and aren't sure if it's the flu or a cold?
 Correctly identifying symptoms is key to choosing the right treatment and naturally strengthening your immune system.

 Understanding how to tell if it's the flu or a cold allows you to act in time, avoid complications, and support your recovery with strategies backed by scientific evidence and naturopathic principles.